BodenmillerGroup/cytomapper/README.md

 ## Requirements

-The current implementation of `cytomapper` requires R version 4.0, which is currently only available as development version at [https://stat.ethz.ch/R/daily/](https://stat.ethz.ch/R/daily/).
+The current implementation of `cytomapper` currently requires R version 4.0.

 The `cytomapper` package builds on data objects and functions contained in the [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) and [EBImage](https://bioconductor.org/packages/release/bioc/html/EBImage.html) packages.
 Therefore, these packages need to be installed (see below).